 Optimization

-In building modern web applications, performance remains a key focus for developers.
-Whether it's initial load speed, efficiency of reactive updates, or component rendering granularity, proper optimization techniques lead to smoother user experiences.
-By reducing unnecessary dependency tracking, implementing on-demand rendering, delaying updates, and operating on raw values, we can effectively lower overhead and improve overall runtime efficiency, keeping applications responsive even with complex features.
+When building modern web applications, performance is always one of the main concerns.
+Whether it is initial loading speed, the efficiency of reactive updates, or component rendering granularity, the right optimization techniques lead to a smoother user experience.
+By reducing unnecessary dependency collection, rendering on demand, delaying updates, and operating on raw values, you can lower overhead effectively and improve overall runtime efficiency, keeping the application responsive even when it has complex features.

 Tree Shaking

-Projects created with create-qingkuai use Vite as the default build tool, which leverages Rollup under the hood.
-This provides excellent Tree-shaking capabilities thanks to the static import nature of import syntax.
+Projects created with create-qingkuai use Vite as the default build tool, and Vite is based on Rollup under the hood.
+This gives it strong Tree-shaking capabilities, thanks to the static import nature of import.

-directive in your code, its related code won't be included in the final bundle.
-Other directives and features follow the same principle, preventing unused code inclusion at the source and further improving build performance and output size.
+Qingkuai was designed with Tree-shaking in mind from the beginning.
+All APIs and even directives support Tree-shaking.
+For example, if you do not use the #for directive in your code, the related runtime code is not included in the final output.
+Other directives and features follow the same principle, preventing unused code from entering the bundle and further improving build performance and output size.

-other directives will not be bundled into the final output
+<!-- Except for the #if directive, the runtime code of other directives will not be bundled into the final output -->

-For better Tree-shaking results, prefer ESM (ES Module) format when importing third-party libraries.
-Compared to CommonJS, ESM supports static analysis, allowing build tools to accurately identify and remove unused module code, reducing bundle size.
-For example, when using libraries offering both CommonJS and ESM versions, prioritize ESM as this significantly improves final bundle leanness and execution performance:
+For better Tree-shaking results, it is recommended to prefer ESM versions of third-party libraries when possible.
+Compared with CommonJS, ESM supports static analysis, allowing build tools to identify and remove unused code accurately and reduce bundle size.
+For example, if a library provides both CommonJS and ESM builds, prefer the ESM one:

 import { debounce } from "lodash-es"